 Domestic Employees (B1 visas)

-Personal or domestic servants who are accompanying or following to join an employer in the United States are eligible for B-1 visas.
-This category of persons includes, but is not limited to, cooks, chauffeurs, domestic employees, valets, nannies, au pairs, gardeners, and paid companions.
+Personal or domestic employees who are accompanying or following to join an employer in the United States are eligible for B-1 visas.
+This category of persons includes, but is not limited to: cooks, chauffeurs, valets, nannies, au pairs, gardeners, and paid companions.

-Personal or domestic servants who are accompanying or following to join an employer who seeks admission into, or who is already in, the United States in B, E, F, H, I, J, L, M, O, P, Q, or R nonimmigrant status may be eligible for the B-1 visa classification provided:
+Personal or domestic employees who are accompanying or following to join an employer who seeks admission into, or who is already in, the United States in B, E, F, H, I, J, L, M, O, P, Q, or R non-immigrant status may be eligible for the B-1 visa classification provided:

 Accompanying an American Citizen